quantumbitcoin/paperWalletGen/README.md

 </pre>

 Choose 1, and two PDF files will be generated, one named `paperwallet.pdf`, which is the actual paper wallet with the address and the private key.
-The second document, `secrets.pdf`, contains a backup of the wallet divided in four parts (secrets).
-Keep two of the part yourself, and give the rest to two people you trust.
+The second document, `secrets.pdf`, contains a backup of the wallet divided into four parts (secrets).
+Keep two parts yourself, and give the rest to two people you trust.

-Choose 2, to restore your wallet.
+Choose 2, if you ever need to restore your wallet.
 You only need three of the four parts.
 Scan the QR codes to extract the text string inside, and paste each of them in the console.
 When done, the two PDF files described above will be created.